-The Viewing Range dialog box is available from the context menu that appears when you right-click in the Power Log Graph or the Data Log Graph in the Timeline window.
+The Viewing Range dialog box is available from the context menu that appears when you right-click in the Data Log graph in the Timeline window.

 Use this dialog box to specify the value range, that is, the range for the Y-axis for the graph.